4 Clever Repurposed Pot Lid Projects

 1. Strawberry Kitchen Decor

 If you find a white, chippy enamel lid, give it new life as kitchen decor.
-I cut this colorful strawberry design out of permanent vinyl on my Cricut Maker.
-I love how it came out and my teaspoons will always be within reach for baking.
+I cut this colorful strawberry art, my own digital design, out of permanent vinyl on my Cricut Maker.
+I love how it came out, and my teaspoons will always be within reach when baking.

 White enamel lid with red strawberries, green leave and vines and small pink blossom flowers pattern around the wide part of the lid.
 The vintage, chippy enamel white lid that has a rusty c handle in the middle with a touch of it's original red paint.
 Hanging from a hook on the center handle is a set of vintage aluminum measuring spoons.
 This cheerful strawberry pot lid hangs on the side of my white kitchen cabinet in the kitchen window with measuring spoons at the ready for baking!